Dénia.com

 First bulls in Dénia

-According to the work of the historian Roc Chabàs, the origin of the bulls in the capital of the Marina Alta It dates back to October 1749, despite the fact that there is documentation from the XNUMXth century that proves that bullfights already existed then.
+According to the work of historian Roc Chabàs, the origin of bulls in the capital of the Marina Alta It dates back to October 1749, despite the fact that there is documentation from the XNUMXth century that proves that bullfights already existed then.
 Now, it seems that these were held within the municipality and far from the sea.

 Origin of the party